kyma-project/kyma/docs/03-tutorials/observability/obsv-04-define-alerting-rules-monitor.md

 ---
 title: Define alerting rules
-type: Tutorials - Observability
 ---

 To monitor the health status of your resources, you can define alerting rules.
-In the following example, you will write an alerting rule based on the `cpu_temperature_celsius` metric.
-The alert defined in the rule will fire whenever the CPU temperature is equal to or greater than 75 degrees Celsius.
+In the following example, you write an alerting rule based on the `cpu_temperature_celsius` metric.
+The alert defined in the rule fires whenever the CPU temperature is equal to or greater than 75 degrees Celsius.

 ## Prerequisites

-This tutorial is a follow-up of the [observe application metrics](/components/monitoring/#tutorials-observe-application-metrics) tutorial that uses the `monitoring-custom-metrics` example.
-Follow this tutorial to deploy the `sample-metrics-8081` service which exposes the `cpu_temperature_celsius` metric.
-That configuration is required to complete this tutorial.
+You have performed the steps to observe application metrics using the `monitoring-custom-metrics` example and successfully deployed the `sample-metrics-8081` service, which exposes the `cpu_temperature_celsius` metric.

 ## Steps

-Follow these steps to create an alerting rule:

 1. Create the PrometheusRule resource holding the configuration of your alerting rule.